chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 **Settings**
 : A tabular form for you to fill in the values of options and parameters for running the script.

-You can use the Google Sheet file and bound our script to it in the following ways:
+You can use the Google Sheet file and bind our script to it in the following ways:

 | Method                                                                                                        | Descriptions                                                                                                                                                                                      | Remarks                                                                                        |
 | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- |